ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) is being updated frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2021-09-10

+### Developers Tab
+- Added developer's documentation link
+- Added Developer's slack link

+### Installations

+- Moved installation delete button
+  - For queue installations, it is found in Other configurations tab
+  - For screen, mobile and IoT installation types, it is found in Settings tab
+- Fixed delete and publish button styles
+### Marketplace
+- Added Web Kiosk in the list of solutions
+- Added Web Kiosk price

 ## 2021-09-07

 ### Devices